 This is a tricky one.
-The answer to the question might seem obvious i.e. that you align your answers with the role you’re being interviewed for.
+How to answer the question might seem obvious i.e. that you align your answers with the role you’re being interviewed for.
 However, the only thing worse than not getting the job is to end up in the wrong role because you misled the interviewer(s)!

 It can be difficult to get really under the skin of a potential opportunity before the interview but one of the most important areas of preparation can be to consider carefully how well it appears to be aligned with your objectives.
 In the interview, you need to get the balance between candour i.e. outlining the non-negotiable bits that really matter to you, with pragmatism i.e. no job will be a 100% match.

-Always focus on the primary objective of getting to get to the next base i.e. the next interview.
-Clearly, don’t waste your time or anyone else’s if it’s not of interest BUT that way you are in control.
-Your only real decision is when they make you an offer and by then you might be very keen!
+Within reason the primary objective of any interview is to have the option of getting to the next stage in the process.
+That way you are in the driving seat.
+Clearly, don’t waste your time or anyone else’s if the job is clearly not of interest.
+BUT your only real decision is when they make you an offer and by then you might be very keen!

 Where do you see yourself in 5 years/the longer term?

-Hidden meaning: are you realistic and do your ambitions align with ours?
+Hidden meanings: are you realistic and do your ambitions align with ours?

 This can seem like another simple and boring question but there are many layers to it.
 If the interviewer thinks you have moved around a lot in your career it could be that you have unrealistic expectations of an employer and role.
 This is an opportunity to reassure them and emphasise that you want to put down roots.
 Alternatively, they might have in mind a clear career path and be checking that your proposed direction is the same.